scrapinghub/splash/README.rst

    :target: https://gitter.im/scrapinghub/splash

 Splash is a javascript rendering service with an HTTP API.
-It's a lightweight browser with an HTTP API, implemented in Python using Twisted and QT.
+It's a lightweight browser with an HTTP API, implemented in Python 3 using Twisted and QT5.

 It's fast, lightweight and state-less which makes it easy to distribute.